JEddy92/dsp/05a-python.md

 return sorted(tuples, key = lambda tup: tup[-1])
 ```

 >> Other common use cases include passing anonymous functions to `map`, `filter`, and `reduce`.
-For example, the code below shows how you could extract a sublist of strings starting with s from a list of strings, using filter and a lambda function.
+For example, the code below shows how you could extract a sublist of strings starting with 's' from a list of strings, using filter and a lambda function.

 ```python
 return list(filter(lambda s: s[0] == 's',str_list))